The Blaschke conjecture and great circle fibrations of spheres: Embedding into the Grassmannian of oriented 2-planes

 We can map

-\begin{lemma} This map $X \to \Gro{2}{V}$ is an embedding. \end{lemma} \begin{proof} First, we will see that the map is injective.
-If two points $x,y \in X$ get mapped to the same place, then they correspond to the same great circle, since $X$ is parameterizing the great circles of our fibration, and $\Gro{2}{V}$ is parameterizing all great circles.
+\begin{lemma} This map \(X \to \Gro{2}{V}\) is an embedding. \end{lemma} \begin{proof} If two points \(x,y \in X\) get mapped to the same place, then they correspond to the same great circle, since \(X\) parameterizes the great circles of our fibration, and \(\Gro{2}{V}\) is parameterizing all great circles.
 So the map is injective.

-Next, we have to differentiate to see that the map is an immersion.
-To do this, we pull back a local coframing by 1-forms on $\Gro{2}{V}$ to $X$ and show that it contains a coframing for $X$.
-But then it is sufficient to pull the coframing back to $B$ and show that on $B$ every semibasic 1-form for the bundle map $B \to X$ can be expressed as a linear combination (with real functions as coefficients) of the 1-forms from the coframing from $\Gro{2}{V}$.
+We have to differentiate to see that the map is an immersion.
+Pull back a local coframing by 1-forms on \(\Gro{2}{V}\) to \(X\) and show that it contains a coframing for \(X\).
+But then it is sufficient to pull the coframing back to \(B\) and show that on \(B\) every semibasic 1-form for the bundle map \(B \to X\) can be expressed as a linear combination (with real functions as coefficients) of the 1-forms from the coframing from \(\Gro{2}{V}\).

-The semibasic 1-forms for the map $G \to \Gro{2}{V}$ are precisely those complimentary to the Lie algebra of $\Gcircle$, i.e. they are the 1-forms

-and their complex conjugates.
-Therefore any coframing on $\Gro{2}{V}$ pulls back to $G$ to be a combination of these 1-forms, and conversely they are combinations of the 1-forms from the coframing.
-But pulling back to $B$, we find only the relations

-The remaining semibasic 1-forms $\Omega^p_0$ span the semibasic 1-forms on $X$.
+The semibasic 1-forms for the map \(G \to \Gro{2}{V}\) are precisely those complimentary to the Lie algebra of \(\Gcircle\), i.e. they are the 1-forms \( \Omega^p_0, \Omega^p_{\bar{0}} \) and their complex conjugates.
+Therefore any coframing on \(\Gro{2}{V}\) pulls back to \(G\) to be a combination of these 1-forms, and conversely they are combinations of the 1-forms from the coframing.
+But pulling back to \(B\), we find only the relations \( \Omega^p_{\bar{0}} = s^p_q \Omega^q_0. \) The remaining semibasic 1-forms \(\Omega^p_0\) span the semibasic 1-forms on \(X\).
 Therefore the map is an immersion.
 An injective immersion of a compact manifold is an embedding. \end{proof}

-A consequence of the proof is that these $s^p_q$ invariants can be expressed in terms of the first derivative of the embedding $X \to \Gro{2}{V}$.
-Moreover, the embedding clearly determines the great circle fibration entirely.\extraStuff{ This embedding is a more useful way to examine great circle fibrations than looking directly at the sphere, because a perturbation of great circles on the sphere can never be local, while it can be local on $X$, as a small motion of $X$ inside the Grassmannian. }
+A consequence of the proof is that these \(s^p_q\) invariants can be expressed in terms of the first derivative of the embedding \(X \to \Gro{2}{V}\).
+The embedding determines the great circle fibration.
+This embedding is a more useful way to examine great circle fibrations than looking directly at the sphere, because a perturbation of great circles on the sphere can never be local, while it can be local on \(X\), as a small motion of \(X\) inside the Grassmannian.